fayizferosh/btech-mini-project/README.md

 ### Design

-We chose ATmega328P since we required a microcontroller but we didn't know Assembly Language Programming required to use a microcontroller.
-We burned Arduino Uno bootloader to the microcontroller so that we could code it using Arduino code which we knew.
-To use ATmega328P microcontroller as Arduino on breadboard we required just a 16 MHz crystal along with two 22pF ceramic capacitor.
-But to program we required an extra 100nF ceramic capacitor.
+I chose ATmega328P since I required a microcontroller but I didn't know Assembly Language Programming required to use a microcontroller.
+I burned Arduino Uno bootloader to the microcontroller so that I could code it using Arduino code which I knew.
+To use ATmega328P microcontroller as Arduino on breadboard I required just a 16 MHz crystal along with two 22pF ceramic capacitor.
+But to program I required an extra 100nF ceramic capacitor.
 All the connections are avalable in schematics above.
 The reference used for this is in "Reference" section.

-We used MT8870 DTMF Decoder Module since it provides information on the key pressed on DTMF keypad a 4-bit code for a key so in total 16 keys.
+I used MT8870 DTMF Decoder Module since it provides information on the key pressed on DTMF keypad a 4-bit code for a key so in total 16 keys.
 The interfacing, working and further information along with reference to datasheet is available in "Component Study" section.

-The 16x2 LCD is very easy to interface with Arduino board, which is the exact reason why we chose it as the display for our project.
+The 16x2 LCD is very easy to interface with Arduino board, which is the exact reason why I chose it as the display for our project.
 The interfacing, working and further information along with reference to datasheet is available in "Component Study" section.

-The 12V Soleniod was the best component available to us to demonstrate the locking function that we required.
-Since this is a prototype, as we develop further we will be making significant changes.
+The 12V Soleniod was the best component available to us to demonstrate the locking function that I required.
+Since this is a prototype, as I develop further I will be making significant changes.
 The interfacing, working and further information along with reference to datasheet is available in "Component Study" section.

-For interfacing LEDs we know that both our supply and microcontroller output voltage are 5V and that the forward current of the LED to be 10mA from LED datasheet.
+For interfacing LEDs I know that both our supply and microcontroller output voltage are 5V and that the forward current of the LED to be 10mA from LED datasheet.
 So using the equation:

 ```math
 Resistance = \frac{(BatteryVoltage - LEDMinForwardVoltage)}{LEDForwardCurrent}